aemolinas/aemolinas/README.md

 Here are some ideas to get you started:-->

 My name is Amar.
-I'm a software developer
+I'm a software developer.
 - 🔭 I’m currently working on transitioning to a new career in software development.
 - 🌱 I’m currently learning React through fullstackopen.org.
 <!-- - 👯 I’m looking to collaborate on ... -->